-Jim Senner, who wrote a recent blog for us on Afghan rugs, provided the following remarks on three categories of Afghan carpets: (1) Afghan Baluch, (2) Mushwanis and (3) Heratis.
+Jim Senner, a friend who spent time in Afghanistan and who loves Afghan rugs, provided the following remarks on three categories of Afghan carpets: (1) Afghan Baluch, (2) Mushwanis and (3) Heratis.

 Afghan Baluch Rugs